qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   - If an always-new thing is put into `useEffect` dependency array, the effect will run on every render.
 See also [Cloudflare indicent 2025 Sept-12](https://blog.cloudflare.com/deep-dive-into-cloudflares-sept-12-dashboard-and-api-outage/).
   - Don't forget to include dependencies in the dependency array.
 And the dependencies also need to be memoed.
 - When using effect to manage `setInterval` `removeInterval`, if the effect has dependency value, it will remove timer and re-add timer when dependency changes, which can mess up the timing.
-- State objects themselves should be immutable.
+- State values themselves should be immutable.
 Don't directly set fields of state objects.
 Always recreate whole object.
 - Forget to include value in `useEffect` dependency array.
 - Forget clean up in `useEffect`.
 - Closure trap.
 Closure can capture a state.
 If the state changes, the closure still captures the old state.
   - One solution is to make closure not capture state and access state within `useReducer`.
-  - Another solution is to put state in `useRef` (note that changing value inside ref don't trigger re-rendering, you need to change state or prop to trigger re-rendering)
+  - Another solution is to put mutable thing in `useRef` (note that changing value inside ref don't trigger re-rendering, you need to change state or prop to trigger re-rendering)
-- `useEffect` firstly runs after component DOM presents in web page.
-Doing initialization in `useEffect` may cause visual flicker.
-Use `useLayoutEffect` for early initialization.
-- When using ref to get DOM object, it won't be accessible during first rendering (component function call).
+- `useEffect` firstly runs in next iteration of event loop, after browser renders [^render_ambiguity] the web page.
+Doing initialization in `useEffect` is not early enough and may cause visual flicker.
+Use `useLayoutEffect` for early initialization (it will run in the same iteration of event loop).
+When using ref to get DOM object, it won't be accessible during first rendering (component function call).
 It can be accessed in `useLayoutEffect`.

+[^render_ambiguity]: In web dev the word "render" is ambiguous.
+When browser "renders" it draws content to present in screen.
+When the React component "renders" the component function is called, not drawing things to screen.

 ### Git